Gateway3B/FloridanGuideToSkiing/Clothes.md

 * This layering setup allows for a completely sealed wrist and allows for you to take off your glove without danger of losing it.
+* You can buy hand warmers which will go into a slot in your gloves.
+Do not place warmers against your skin.

 ## Head
 ___Earbud(Only One) -> Face Mask/Balaclava -> Tall Turtle Neck -> Helmet -> Goggles___